conglyne222/Airflow_Installation/README.md

    then press Enter, you'll see a line that is  ```User "lync" created with role "Admin"```

 ### Start Airflow webserver and scheduler
-   Apache Airflow consists of 2 core parts which are
+   Apache Airflow consists of 2 core parts which are:
    * Webserver
    * Scheduler
+   *
    There is needed for running both of them to render & inspect DAGs
    1. Webserver
    ```
    airflow webserver -D
    ```
    You can see it's running on port 8080 (by DEFAULT)

    2. Scheduler
    Similar command for running Scheduler
    ```